 In today’s modern world it’s hard to imagine a car without a fully loaded, easy-to-use, front and center infotainment system on the dashboard.
 There are certainly perks to these technologically equipped systems where virtually anything you want to know / see / do / find / hear is just one click away or voice command away.
 But there are perils of these systems as well.
-Recent research is showing that there are several car infotainment system dangers, and they all revolve around the fact that if you’re driving and focusing on your car’s infotainment system, you’re practicing distracted driving, and that can be a irreversibly dangerous habit.
+Recent research shows that there are several car infotainment system dangers, and they all revolve around the fact that if you’re driving and focusing on your car’s infotainment system, you’re practicing distracted driving, and that can be a irreversibly dangerous habit.

 The notion is pretty simple: if you’re looking anywhere but on the road ahead of you, you’re not paying attention and you’re putting yourself, your passengers and other drivers at risk.
 And with the incredibly enticing, state-of-the-art, all-access infotainment systems available in most modern cars, it’s certainly easy to be distracted.